DeepLabCut/DeepLabCut/docs/functionDetails.md

 computer hardware.
 On a NVIDIA GeForce GTX 1080 Ti GPU, it takes ≈ 6 hrs to train the network for at least 200,000 iterations.
 On the CPU, it will take several days to train for the same number of iterations on the same training dataset.

-The default parameters work very well for most all tasks (as shown on www.deeplabcut.org), but there are many options, including data augmentation, intermediate supervision, etc. Please look at the [**pose_cfg.yaml**](https://github.com/AlexEMG/DeepLabCut/blob/master/deeplabcut/pose_cfg.yaml) file for a full list of parameters **you might want to change before running this step.**

-For example, there are several data loaders that can be used.
-Currently, there are several options for this.
-For example, you can use [TensorPack](https://github.com/tensorpack/tensorpack) for data augmentation (currently this is easiest on Linux only), or [imgaug](https://imgaug.readthedocs.io/en/latest/).
-You can set this in your projects "dlc-models folder, ... train" then edit the **pose_cfg.yaml**.
-Note, to see the options, look at the default file: [**pose_cfg.yaml**](https://github.com/AlexEMG/DeepLabCut/blob/master/deeplabcut/pose_cfg.yaml)

 The function ‘train_network’ helps the user in training the network.
 It is used as follows: